 I haven’t blogged about my kids in awhile, but I feel a need to blog about them today.
 Mainly because I had to say goodbye to them yesterday.
 (And yes, I am still currently referring to them as “my kids.”
 Will probably continue to do so until I have new kids to refer to.)

-So I had a good cry last night up on my roof as I thought about these kids that I’ve spent almost every day with for the past seven plus months.
+So I had a good cry last night up on my roof, thinking about these kids that I’ve been with almost every day for the past seven-plus months.
 I feel like their mom.
 Their mom who isn’t really their mom.
-I’m concerned about their futures, whether they’ll overcome their character flaws and fears, whether those beautiful parts of them will blossom into what they should, and part of me is in disbelief that I won’t ever get to find out.
+I’m concerned about their futures, whether they’ll overcome their character flaws and fears, whether those beautiful parts of them will blossom into what they should.
+Part of me is in disbelief that I won’t ever get to find out.

-I’m very thankful for the time I got to spend with them, though.
-The experience of teaching them really changed me as a person.
-It activated that mother’s heart in me that I kept hearing about in the months prior to starting this job.
+I am so thankful for the time I got to spend with them, though.
+The experience of teaching them changed me as a person.
+It activated a mother’s heart in me that I kept hearing about in the months prior to starting this job.
 I used to know there was some tenderness inside me, but I didn’t think I liked kids.
 I didn’t think I could handle their kind of energy.
 When I kept hearing that I was a “mother,” it was a little hard for me to believe and understand.

 But these kids, these quirky, crazy, disobedient kids, awakened that identity in me.

 As their teacher, I stepped into a role I had never taken on before.